-Other: <1.5%
+Other: ~ <4%

 The ranges referred to above are average values and the composition of products complying with the EPD can deviate from the concentration volumes referred to in individual cases.
-More detailed information is provided by the respective manufacturer (e.g. on product data sheets).
+Deviations are possible.
+More detailed information is provided by the respective manufacturer (e.g. product data sheets).
 In individual cases, it is possible that substances on the list of particularly harmful substances for inclusion in Annex XIV of the /REACH/ Ordinance are included in concentrations of more than 0.1%.
-If this is the case, this information can be found on the respective safety data sheet.
+If this is the case, in concentrations of more than 0.1%.
+If this is the case this information can be found in the respective safety data sheet.